AlishChhetri/apicenter/README.md

 ## Installation

-APICenter is currently in development and not yet published to PyPI.
-To use it:
+APICenter is currently in development and not available on PyPI.
+It can be used locally by:

 ```bash
 # Clone the repository